harker777/jQueryCoreUISelect/README.md

-jQuery CoreUISelect
+jQuery coreUISelect
 ===================

-jQuery CoreUISelect is a cross browser easy to stylize select element with jQuery and CSS
+jQuery coreUISelect is a cross browser easy to stylize select element with jQuery and CSS

 ## Available Features: